gmoraita/DevOps-Course-Starter/README.md

 You can view them online through their online service or dowloading their app.
 They also have a VSCode plugin

-Note - the "Code Diagram" UML classes and packages diagrams are generated from the code using pylint's pyreverse by running:
+Note - the "Code Diagram" UML classes and packages diagrams are generated from the code using pylint's pyreverse.
+You will need to install GraphViz (https://graphviz.org/download/)

+Then run:

 ``` poetry run pyreverse -o png -p -p todo_app .```